bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 In the case of store credit and gift certificates:
 * If store credit and/or gift certificate covers the entire order amount, the order will be moved to an Awaiting Fulfillment status.
 * The order will stay in Pending status until it is fully paid.
-You can make the remaining order payment using other payment methods (Credit card, stored card, or store PayPal account) in the next payment request.
+You can make the remaining order payment using other payment methods (credit card, stored card, or store PayPal account) in the next payment request.

 ## Credit cards